 You should already have a standard PT certification from a recognized, accredited agency.

-The trick, as I hinted at, is balancing your general PT services with a mix of specialties.
+As I hinted, the trick is balancing your general PT services with a mix of specialties.

 You want to be the person who’s on call for as many different services as possible.

-You will, of course, need to have the relevant competence and credentials, so getting a specialist cert attached to your name is a big bonus.
+You will need to have the relevant competence and credentials, so getting a specialist cert attached to your name is a big bonus.

-The first one I suggest getting is a cert in group training or group fitness.
-I’ve reviewed some of the best group fitness certs right here, so check them out and see which one works for you.
+The first one I suggest getting is a group training or group fitness cert.
+I’ve reviewed some of the best group fitness certifications here, so check them out and see which one works for you.

 After this, you’ll want to go into special populations.
 One that I’ve found is really picking up is youth training or fitness for kids.

-Parents today are more in touch with the health and fitness needs of their kids.
+Parents today are more in touch with their kids’ health and fitness needs.
 There’s also a high demand for giving kids a competitive edge on the sports field for scholarship and career prospects in the future.

 Whatever the motivation, your business can truly benefit from having the ability to train kids effectively.